stereolabs/zed-hub-examples/README.md

 In these [**CMP tutorials**](./tutorials/) you will learn how to develop a CMP app, exploring each feature.
 The only requirement is to setup a device to install the Edge Agent software and the sl_iot library.

-You can start it using this command, and stop it with CTRL+C :
+You can start it using this command, and stop it with CTRL+C (note that it's already running by default after Edge Agent installation) :
 ```
 $ edge_agent start
 ```